ThePalaceProject/virtual-library-card/README.md

         DEFAULT_SUPERUSER_LIBRARY_PREFIX = "0123"
         DEFAULT_SUPERUSER_LIBRARY_STATE = "NY"

-- The pseudo of the superuser can be also configured in the settings files:
+- The name of the superuser can be also configured in the settings files:

         DEFAULT_SUPERUSER_FIRST_NAME = "superuser"